cdisc-org/DataExchange-ODM-LinkML/docs/ItemGroupData.md

       is "Yes".

       The values of ItemGroupRepeatKey must be unique within the parent element.
-The ItemGroupRepeatKey is present only if the ItemGroupDef is repeating .
+The ItemGroupRepeatKey is present only if the ItemGroupDef is repeating.
 For /ODM/ReferenceData/ItemGroupData , the ItemGroupOID and ItemGroupRepeatKey pair must be unique.'
     domain_of:
     - ItemGroupData